Ref.: Mr Alain Delmer

 Written by: kaltz

 Having played out a 1-1 draw in Copenhagen about half a year earlier, both teams were looking forward to the return fixture with a good deal of anticipation.
 Since then, Bulgaria had won an away fixture and lost two further home matches, however both against teams of solid reputation: the Soviet Union and West Germany had both won friendlies in Sofia early in '89.
 Young Sredets forward Emil Kostadinov had come into the national team picture and done well, scoring on each of his first two appearances, and he would be considered a starting candidate for the 'big one' against the Danes.
 Still only 21, he was building a reputation as a fearsome striker in the domestic championship.
 There was also 23 year old Etar playmaker Krasimir Balakov, another up and coming player, in contention.
 He had come off the bench in Copenhagen and played for the final couple of minutes.
 Manager Boris Angelov was well aware of the crop of relatively young players who were emerging into the mix, and who would have to be nurtured slowly into the unforgiving climate of international football.
 Absent was suspended 23 year old Sredets defender Trifon Ivanov, who had been sent off in the 1-1 meeting.
 Another player missing was forward Lubo Penev, who had played in both of their first two qualifiers.
-Oddly, he had been replaced by debutant Petar Mihtarski and not Kostadinov, with the experienced Plamen Getov drafted into the starting XI for midfield man Georgi Yordanov.
+Oddly, he had been replaced by debutant Petar Mikhtarski and not Kostadinov, with the experienced Plamen Getov drafted into the starting XI for midfield man Georgi Yordanov.

 With just one point to show for from their opening two matches, Bulgaria were probably realizing they stood little chance of making it to Italy for the World Cup.
 However, that did not mean they would go lightly on the match against the Danes.
 Just like most every Eastern European team, they were a feared opponent behind the Iron Curtain, so the visitors knew they were in for a big ask in trying to return home with two points.
 Denmark were probably a little unsure as to exactly where their international standing was coming into the game.
 Since that 1-1 in Copenhagen, they had participated in the annual Malta tournament and finished second behind Algeria, as well as lost to Italy (1-0 away) and beaten Canada (2-0 at home), the latter the match where the Laudrup brothers for the very first time had started an international fixture together.
 Young Brian, the Brøndby forward, was widely regarded as an extraordinary talent, and there was a lot of expectations as they were now both internationals.
 Older brother Michael had of course been a part of the great Danish team of the mid 80s, and was by now seen as a hugely vital and experienced cog in Piontek's machinery.
 However, due to injury, he was missing from the squad before departure to Sofia.
 He had not excelled in the Danish' opening two qualifying matches, so this was Piontek's opportunity to see how the team would fare in a telling match without their talismanic forward.

 The great talking point in those parts of Scandinavia ahead of the match, was of course Morten Olsen's return to the national team.
 The ageing yet stylish libero had originally retired from the international picture after Denmark's disappointing 1988 European Championship campaign, but he had been persuaded by boss Piontek to make his comeback with the national team following their indifferent start to the qualifiers.
-If selected, and there would never have been much doubt about that, Olsen would be making his 100th appearance for his country, having made his debut in a qualifier for the 1972 European Championship during a 1-0 home defeat against Nordic brethren Norway almost 19 years earlier.
+If selected, and there would never have been much doubt about that, Olsen would be making his 100th appearance for his country (the first ever Danish player to achieve this milestone), having made his debut in a qualifier for the 1972 European Championship during a 1-0 home defeat against Nordic brethren Norway almost 19 years earlier.
 The 39 year old was still a feature with Köln in the West German Bundesliga.
 Morten Olsen had been captaining Denmark in each of his last 46 internationals, and would on his comeback retain the captain's armband, with namesake Lars Olsen giving way.
 The interesting point would be where Piontek would play the veteran defender.
 The libero position had been donned 'the other' Olsen, and he had done alright, even if his stature was nowhere near that of his predecessor.
 As it would turn out, Morten Olsen took to the pitch in Sofia in a midfield anchor role.
 The Danish had a lot of respect for Bulgaria after their previous encounter, and would not risk an awful lot in the initial stages of the return match.
 Morten Olsen would have to draw on all his experience and guile in his deep-lying midfield role in the Bulgarian capital.

 42 year old Frenchman and maths teacher Alain Delmer would be officiating the match.
 This would be his ninth international, having made his debut as far back as in '77.
 Six of his previous appointments had been friendlies, whereas his two qualifying matches had come in '83 and '84 respectively, when he had refereed Northern Ireland's 2-1 home win against Turkey ahead of the 1984 European Championship, as well as Greece' 3-1 home defeat against today's hosts Bulgaria in qualification for the 1984 Olympic football tournament in Los Angeles.
 In fact, three of Bulgaria's players for today had featured in that particular match: captain Nikolay Iliev and midfielders Ayan Sadakov and Ivaylo Kirov.